charlesramey/RSL10Hackery/index.md

 #endif /* PRINTF_H */
 ```
 ### Custom Print Configuration
 You'll notice in the code snippet above that the printf statements are disabled by default but we are given two options for outputting print statements: RTT and UART.
-I found the documentation (linked above) to be perhaps out of date with the SDK code expamples for this particular development board.
-Part of the confustion with getting print statments to work revolved around just how the development board was being programmed over USB and wether we need to utilize RTT or UART.
+I found the documentation (linked above) to be perhaps out of date with the SDK code examples for this particular development board.
+Part of the confusion with getting print statements to work revolved around just how the development board was being programmed over USB and whether we needed to utilize RTT or UART.
 Long story short, I found that by switching:
 ```
  #ifndef OUTPUT_INTERFACE
      #define OUTPUT_INTERFACE           OUTPUT_DISABLED